-- 10.1 The screening tool consists of 3 parts, namely observation of the candidate's language proficiency in radiotelephony communications and in normal conversation, as well as assessment of his language background. - 10.2 The authorised language screener will observe the candidate's language proficiency in radiotelephony communications and normal conversation and assess the candidate for Level 6 proficiency in the six areas.
-Such observations may take place during base or line checks, flying instruction in aircraft or simulators, flight tests or other environments which are acceptable to the DGCA.
+- 10.1 The screening tool consists of 3 parts, namely observation of the candidate's language proficiency in radiotelephony communications and in normal conversation, as well as assessment of his language background. - 10.2 An Authorised Flight Examiner (AFE), who has been authorised to conduct language screening, will observe the candidate's language proficiency in radiotelephony communications and normal conversation and assess the candidate for Level 6 proficiency in the six areas.
+Such observations may take place when the candidate undergoes a flight test or similar engagements with the AFE. - 10.3 CAAS may, if there are concerns about the accuracy of screening, require a person who had been screened by an AFE to undertake the AECT for the purpose of re-assessing his proficiency.